scottmckuen/qoord/README.md

 circuits_.
-Most of us do not have an ion trap or a near-absolute-zero refrigerator hanging around to build quantum systems with, but we can mimic quantum computers in software:  a quantum circuit simulator is a program to simulate the behavior of a idealized gate-based quantum computer, as a substitute for having actual quantum hardware.
+Most of us do not have an ion trap or a near-absolute-zero refrigerator hanging around to build quantum systems with, but we can mimic quantum computers in software:  a quantum circuit simulator is a program to simulate the behavior of an idealized gate-based quantum computer, as a substitute for having actual quantum hardware.
 That's what Qoord does.

 ### Background Material
-Getting comfortable with the $\left\langel bra|$ - $|ket \rangel}$ notation makes a big difference; they're two types of vectors.
-The kets $|x \rangel$ are basically vector-valued data, and the bras $\langel y|$ are vectors of the coefficients of linear functions.  $\langel y|x \rangel$ is then just a dot-product, e.g. applying the linear model to the data to get a scalar answer.
+Getting comfortable with the bra-ket (<| and |>) notation makes a big difference; they're two types of vectors.
+The kets |> are basically vector-valued data, and the bras <| are the coefficients of multivariable linear functions.
+The expression $<y|x>$ is then just a dot-product, e.g. applying the linear model to the data to get a scalar answer.
 In quantum circuits, the ket vectors are always the current state of the quantum register, and the various gate operations are multiplying the state by a matrix.

 There are a few stumbling blocks related to what kind of data a qubit value provides - a single qubit stores a 2-dimensional complex-valued vector of